Lake Coeur d'Alene

-Lake Coeur d'Alene, officially Coeur d'Alene Lake (/ˌkɔər dəˈleɪn/ KOR-_-də-LAYN), is a natural dam-controlled lake in North Idaho, located in the Pacific Northwest region of the United States.
+Coeur d'Alene Lake (/ˌkɔər dəˈleɪn/ KOR-_-də-LAYN), is a natural dam-controlled lake in North Idaho, located in the Pacific Northwest region of the United States.
 At its northern end is the city of Coeur d'Alene.
 It spans 25 mi in length and ranges from 1 to 3 mi wide with over 109 mi of shoreline.

 The lake was named after the Coeur d'Alene people.

+Background

+Coeur d’Alene Lake was created from floods at the end of the last Ice Age.
+It is a major landmark in northern Idaho and the Pacific Northwest.
+It is an important recreational resource for people of the community and is used for fishing, boating and swimming.
+It is the site of the popular Coeur d'Alene Resort, and an important resource for the Schitsu’umsh (Coeur d'Alene people).
+Water quality of the lake is important for ensuring safe recreational use an maintaining this essential economic and ecological resource.

 Geology and geography

-Lake Coeur d'Alene, like other lakes surrounding the Spokane Valley and Rathdrum Prairie, was formed by the Missoula Floods, most recently 12,000 to 15,000 years ago.
+Lake Coeur d'Alene, like other lakes surrounding the Spokane Valley and Rathdrum Prairie Aquifer, was formed by the Missoula Floods, most recently 12,000 to 15,000 years ago.
 The Purcell Lobe of the Cordilleran Ice Sheet flowed south from Canada, carving the basin of present-day Lake Pend Oreille and damming the Clark Fork river.
 The impounded river repeatedly filled to form Glacial Lake Missoula and broke through the ice dam, resulting in massive floods that filled the Rathdrum Prairie area with sand, gravel, and boulders.
 Large eddy bars formed downstream from bedrock obstructions, thereby damming tributary valleys and creating lakes.
 Lake Coeur d'Alene is fed primarily by two rivers, the Coeur d'Alene and the Saint Joe.
 The outflow is via the Spokane River.

 The lake's elevation varies from 2128 ft above sea level in the summer to up to 7 ft lower in the winter, controlled by the Post Falls Dam 9 mi below the lake on the Spokane River.